GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

 - both players emoji to confirm battle

 could make available culture tradition slots its own reward you find on expeditions!

+create new fairy forest terrain type for Socotra

+already wrote somewhere but new bloddline event, preg mother who needs shelter, child has two bloodlines

+born in the red version of all the twin traits?

+artifact that gives plague resistance, maybe aeluran related

+aeluran servant maybe should include a loyalty oath that binds them.
+Aelurans have additonal control over them

+maybe for the dune genetic prophecy traits you find prophecy tablets that unlock them as a possibility?

+for quests maybe make a decision that has dynamic localization text based on where along in the quest you are and its disabled till quest complete
+- could be useful for genetic prophecies, as yuo find tablets they suddenly appear in your decisions tab

+cull the weak: haze comes over elves when the pop gets to big and it increases the murdernous in their personalities
+- maybe a religious tenet! changes murder doctrine to allowed for awhile: purge

+mysterious young refugee arrives and starts slowing gaining control

+rare stone statue boss variant